Seqi/raifu/README.md

 #### Firebase

 Create a `.env` file in root to supply your Firebase credentials.
 If you need to create a Firebase project, you can get started [here](https://firebase.google.com/).
-When you create a Firebase project, you will be provided with a few settings.
+When you create a Firebase project and add a web app, you will be provided with a few settings.
 Set these in your `.env` file with the following keys:

 ```
 REACT_APP_FIREBASE_APIKEY
 REACT_APP_FIREBASE_AUTH_DOMAIN
-REACT_APP_FIREBASE_DATABASE_URL
 REACT_APP_FIREBASE_PROJECT_ID
-REACT_APP_FIREBASE_STORAGE_BUCKET
-REACT_APP_FIREBASE_MESSAGING_SENDER_ID
 ```

 You will also need to provide a `NODE_PATH=src` inside your `.env` file to allow for absolute filepaths.